naveenkrishnan840/YouTube-Data-Harvesting-and-Warehousing/README.md

 Totaly Two pages used.
   - First page(main)
       - youtube streaming process, database connectivity, Create Table, Insert& update proacess in mysql.
+      - Use google api key to connect youtube Streaming API and get channel and videos with comment against channel.
   - Second page
       - TO solve question from project based on records in the sql
       - Each and every question have separate query based on condition to show in the page.